aintelope/biological-compatibility-benchmarks/README.md

 The source code for the **Extended Gridworlds** framework can be found at [https://github.com/levitation-opensource/ai-safety-gridworlds/tree/biological-compatibility-benchmarks](https://github.com/levitation-opensource/ai-safety-gridworlds/tree/biological-compatibility-benchmarks).
 Current repo imports this extended gridworlds framework as a dependency and it is used for providing building blocks the concrete environment implementation in the current project.

+## Authorship and How to Cite

+Roland Pihlakas and Joel Pyykkö.
+From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
+Arxiv, a working paper, September 2024 (https://arxiv.org/abs/2410.00081).

+**Use of Entire Suite**: We encourage the inclusion of the entire benchmark suite in derivative works to maintain the integrity and comprehensiveness of AI safety assessments.

+For more details, see the [LICENSE.txt](LICENSE.txt) and [AUTHORS.md](AUTHORS.md) files.

 ## Project setup

 This readme contains instructions for both Linux and Windows installation.
 Windows installation instructions are located after Linux installation instructions.